isomerpages/enterprisesg-switch/_flagship/Partner Events/Water Innovation Day @SWITCH.md

 |**Price:** | Free |
 |**Register Here :** |[Water Innovation Day @SWITCH registration ](https://web.micepad.co/water-innovation-day/info?lang=en)

-*By attending WATER INNOVATION DAY @SWITCH, you will also have complimentary access to the SWITCH Trade Floor on level B2.*
+*By attending WATER INNOVATION DAY @ SWITCH, you will also have complimentary access to the SWITCH Trade Floor on level B2.*

 ## **Highlights**
 * Keynote presentation